-You must decide, after considering all of the evidence, whether the conspiracy alleged in the Second Superseding Indictment existed.
-If you find that the alleged conspiracy did exist, you must also decide whether the Defendant whose case you are considering voluntarily and intentionally joined the conspiracy, either at the time it was first formed or at some later time while it was still in effect.
-In making that decision, you must consider only evidence of that Defendant's own actions and statements.
-You may not consider actions and pretrial statements of others, except to the extent that pretrial statements of others describe something that had been said or done by that Defendant.
+You must decide, after considering all of the evidence, whether the conspiracy alleged in the Indictment existed.
+If you find that the alleged conspiracy did exist, you must also decide whether the Defendant voluntarily and intentionally joined the conspiracy, either at the time it was first formed or at some later time while it was still in effect.
+In making that decision, you must consider only evidence of the Defendant's own actions and statements.
+You may not consider actions and pretrial statements of others, except to the extent that pretrial statements of others describe something that had been said or done by the Defendant.

 Eighth Circuit Manual of Model Jury Instructions Criminal, § 5.06B (2007).

-The existence of a simple buyer-seller relationship between a defendant and another person, without more, is not sufficient to establish a conspiracy, even where the buyer intends to resell the crack cocaine.
-The fact that a defendant may have bought crack cocaine from another person or sold crack cocaine to another person is not sufficient without more to establish that the defendant was a member of the charged conspiracy.
+The existence of a simple buyer-seller relationship between a defendant and another person, without more, is not sufficient to establish a conspiracy, even where the buyer intends to resell the marihuana.
+The fact that the defendant may have bought marihuana from another person or sold marihuana to another person is not sufficient without more to establish that the defendant was a member of the charged conspiracy.